Vitamin B2, also known as riboflavin, refers to water-soluble B vitamins.

-Flavoproteins take an essential part in the activation of other vitamins, such as pyridoxine (one form of vitamin B6) and folic acid (Vitamin B9).
+As a part of the flavoproteins, another vitamin b2 function is essential in the activation of other vitamins, such as pyridoxine (one form of vitamin B6) and folic acid (Vitamin B9).

 In partnership with cytochrome P-450, riboflavin is also engaged in the metabolism (detoxification) of drugs and toxins.

-The main functions vitamin B2 in the body include:
+The main benefits of vitamin B2 for the body include:

 - regulating the growth and reproduction of cells;